OpenFreeEnergy/gufe/docs/concepts/serialization.rst

 particular, it is based on contents of the ``_to_dict`` dictionary, filtered to remove anything that matches the ``_defaults`` dictionary.

-This gives the GUFE key a number of important properties:
+This gives the gufe key a number of important properties:

 * Because the key is based on a cryptographic hash, it is extremely unlikely that two objects that are functionally different will have the same key.